todd-skelton/Punctual/README.md

 }
 ```

-*Note:* Each action is executed in its own scope.
+*Note:* Every execution of an action is performed in its own scope.
 You can use dependency injection to inject services as needed.
+Scoped services like Entity Framework's `DbContext` will work correctly with the default settings.

 ### Configuration
 In your `Startup` class, add `using Punctual` and use the `services.AddPunctual()` method to setup your scheduled action.